Who is Tempus Transport?

 How much money can I make?

-Our straight-truck drivers start at 40-45 cents per mile.
-Mileage rates are paid on all authorized miles: deadhead, loaded, and empty move relocation.
-For team trucks, total paid miles are divided between the two team members.
+Our straight-truck drivers are paid based on a 40/60 revenue split.
+For team trucks, 40% is divided between the two team members.

 Can I run solo in a straight truck?